PawelPleskaczynski/JunoProcessor/README.md

 due to build of JunoCam system.
 We are not aware of any methods to reduce this any further than our software does, without utilizing non-linear geometric reduction.
-[//]: # (- Why is the color balance so red after the processing?
-This is admittedly a bug in software for which we can not find a solution as of yet.
-It can be readily fixed by applying color calibration methods in further data processing.
-This bug is however minor and does not affect data quality.)

 For any further inquiry, please contact us at: